-However Wess Roberts the author of the book explains that maintaining morale and discipline is key to being a good Leader.
-His definitions of what constitute discipline intrigue me more so than those on motivation which I was familiar with.
+However, Wess Roberts the author of the book explains that maintaining morale and discipline is key to being a good Leader.
+His definitions of what constitutes discipline intrigue me more so than those on motivation which I was familiar with.

 These are the key things to consider about motivation and discipline in a direct sales team:

 - Morale and discipline are central to the unity of the team

 - The best test of morale is how well the team members bear up under difficult tasks